zitadel/zitadel/docs/docs/apis/proto/management.md

 Add a custom privacy policy for the organisation
-With this policy privacy relevant things can be configured (e.g. tos link)
+With this policy privacy relevant things can be configured (e.g. tos link) Variable {{.Lang}} can be set to have different links based on the language